 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-L1 and Sony Alpha A7 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the L1 does not offer wifi capability.
+In contrast, the L1 does not provide wifi capability.

-Both the L1 and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the L1 and the A7 have been discontinued, but can regularly be found used on ebay.
 The L1 was replaced by the Panasonic L10, while the A7 was followed by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic L1 Manual (free pdf) or the online Sony A7 Manual.
+Further information on the features and operation of the L1 and A7 can be found, respectively, in the Panasonic L1 Manual (free pdf) or the online Sony A7 Manual.